Added to comparisons. Check added properties.

 Market data

-Poznań belongs to the so-called the big five largest warehouse markets in Poland.
+The Wielkopolskie voivodeship, with Poznań as its main centre, has for years remained one of the most important warehouse and logistics markets in Poland.
 It is one of the oldest logistic regions, formed along the 92 National Road and the A2 Highway now.
 This route enables the distribution of goods from East to West Europe towards Berlin.

 more offers